-The italics are, of course, our own, and all of the report which follows the italicized portion, the reader will observe is entirely irrelevant, and has no value except to show the animus of a committee which had to acknowledge itself beaten.
+The italies are, of course, our own, and all of the report which follows the italicized portion, the reader will observe is entirely irrelevant, and has no value except to show the animus of a committee which had to acknowledge itself beaten.
 The assertion made concerning Mrs. Simpson's committee is false, and the reader will so see before this article is finished.
-The doughty Cunningham, as soon as he caught sight of the flowers, immediately left the room in a state of discomfiture really pitiable, his face depicting rage, fear and chagrin.
+The doughty Cunningham, as soon as he caught sight of the flowers, immediately left the room in a state of discomfiture really pitiable, his face depicting rage, fear and chagrin, as published in the Globe-Democrat.

 Mrs. Simpson's committee contained one Spiritualist, Mr. Robbins; Gen. Gray and Hon.
-Geo.
-Bain, ex-president of the Exchange, being non-Spiritualists.
-These gentlemen are well-known and reputable citizens, chosen for their representative character, and the following is their report as published in the Globe-Democrat.
+Geo Bain, ex-president of the Exchange, being non-Spiritualists.
+These gextlemen are well-known and reputable citizens, chosen for their representative character, and the following is their report as published in the Globe-Democrat.